Investigation

-Carotid Artery Ultrasound Scanning
+Carotid Artery Ultrasound Overview

 Secondly, if a very narrowed Internal Carotid Artery (ICA) is found on carotid duplex scanning , then treatment with tablets may need to be augmented with either Carotid Endarterectomy (CEA) or Carotid Artery Stenting (CAS).